 Evaluation Plan: The success in accomplishing the tasks will be assessed by the PCC annually through metrics such as recruitment rates; number of questionnaires completed; new and continued participation in the chat rooms and website visitation rates.
 Each year the PCC will establish targets and benchmarks for each performance indicator.
 We anticipate that through these intensive interactions, the EpiBioS4Rx investigators and the consumer organizations will be able to develop a blueprint of how to perform intervention studies supported by solid research data that meet the requirements of regulatory agencies.

-Deliverables: (1) Development of a number of consumer satisfaction questionnaires co-designed with members of the working groups; (2) Publication of findings from patient satisfaction questionnaires; (3) Improvement in recruitment and retention over time through improvement in the tools developed in the above steps.
+Deliverables: (1) Development of a number of consumer satisfaction questionnaires co-designed with members of the working groups, (2) Publication of findings from patient satisfaction questionnaires, and (3) Improvement in recruitment and retention over time through improvement in the tools developed in the above steps.

 3.2.
 Specific Aim 2: Develop and test strategies for involving both consumers (actual patients and their caregivers) and consumer groups in the design of studies: While there exist strategies and methods for effective participatory action research across multiple disciplines, what is unique about our proposed patient engagement is the preventative nature of this study.
 We are seeking to involve patients who have suffered TBI and are considered to be at risk of developing epilepsy, but do not currently have the condition.
 We are seeking patient involvement in the development of recruitment strategies for clinical trials for epileptogenesis, which the patients may or may not develop.
 Individuals with TBI may not be concerned about epilepsy, since epilepsy may not occur until many years following TBI.
 With prevention studies, clinical seizures have not yet developed, so physical risks and psychosocial consequences of seizures are theoretical, not tangible, to patients.
 For disease modification studies one should separate the effect on reducing seizures (which is often the measurable outcome in current anti-seizure drug trials) from the multifaceted effects of epilepsy.
 Key questions to be addressed (with additional questions to be guided by consumers and consumer groups from the qualitative data in Specific Aim 1) are: